Whimsy Stick

 The homemade build wins on price.

-Standard for dogs under 40 lbs.
+Standard for dogs 30 lbs and under.
 Rugged XL for larger breeds.
-Both ship free with a 30-day guarantee.
+Free shipping on orders over $60.
+30-day money-back guarantee.

 0